 For a major in Studio Art (Thesis-track) (Advised for all majors who intend to attend graduate school or pursue a career in the visual arts): all requirements for the studio major plus 490, 491 and one additional visual culture class.
 Such students will have automatically completed a minor in visual culture, and may qualify for departmental honors.

 For a minor in Studio: 20 credits, including 100, 101, 110, 120 and one additional studio elective.
 Minors must achieve a grade of C or better in all required courses.

 For a minor in Visual Culture: 20 credits, including 110, 310, 319 and one additional visual culture course, plus one of the following: 100, 101 or 120.
 All courses must be completed with a grade of C or better.

-For Oregon Initial Teaching Licensure in Art: A student must complete: A student must complete: The Linfield Teacher Education Program requirements.
+For Oregon Initial Teaching Licensure in Art: a student must complete the Linfield Teacher Education Program requirements (see page 56).
 In order to complete these requirements, a student must begin taking education courses no later than his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.